hdi-umd/SVGClipper/README.md

 ## Setup Guide

-To set up and use the SVG Downloader Chrome extension, follow these steps:
+To set up and use the SVG Clipper Chrome extension, follow these steps:

 1. Clone or download the extension's source code to your local machine.